crooy/About/leefregels.md

   1. When I buy something, something else must go.
   2. I do not own junk, only quality, preferably old quality
   3. I take care of my family
+  4. I will maintain a clean and organized home, with groceries for at least 3 out of 5 workdays every week.
+      At bedtime the table will be empty, and the kitchen will be clean.

 Professional: